Talk to Us Live

 Professional Picture Day

-The purpose of this event is to highlight non-traditional students, expose them to available on-campus resources, and connect them with other non-traditional students on campus.
-The event is full of games and prizes to create a relaxing atmosphere for students and their children to connect and build relationships.
+The purpose of this event is to highlight non-traditional students, allow their family to see the university, and connect them with other non-traditional students on campus.
+Families can enjoy a family friendly movie with free snacks.
 This event is open to faculty and staff members who would like to bring their children as well.
-Enjoy our Hawaiian theme on September 25th from 5:30 pm - 7:00 pm in the Environmental Science Building.
+October 16th at 5:30 pm in BLB 090

 Grab & Go